A 69-Year-Old Entrepreneur's Nonnegotiable Tips For Age-Defying Energy Levels

 Of course, everyone may benefit from a different time-restricted eating plan, and your schedule likely won't look identical to Sisson's.
 But the key is finding your own sweet spot for metabolic flexibility.
 You can read all about the different types of intermittent fasting plans here.

-Sisson enjoys what he calls a "fire and ice" practice (aka, hopping from a cold plunge to a steam room or sauna), as brief yet intense cold exposures have been associated with a balanced inflammatory response, improved sleep, muscle and joint health, and mood support.
-Plus, a cold temperature activates the production of brown fat, which breaks down blood sugar and fat molecules to create heat.
+Sisson enjoys what he calls a "fire and ice" practice (aka, hopping from a cold plunge to a steam room or sauna), as brief yet intense cold exposures have been associated with a balanced inflammatory response2, improved sleep3, muscle and joint health4, and mood support5.
+Plus, a cold temperature activates the production of brown fat6, which breaks down blood sugar and fat molecules to create heat.
 In doing so, that brown fat can create healthy metabolic shifts.

 However, Sisson stresses the importance of brief cold exposures.
 "With cold plunges, we tend to get caught up in the game of it and not looking to optimize the benefits," he explains.
 Many people think spending longer in an ice bath begets more benefits, but a few minutes (or even just 30 seconds) is really all you need to reap the health advantages.
 In fact, like fasting, you may experience negative effects if you overdo it.
 "More is not better—maybe more is significantly worse," Sisson says.